 Richard Scott was a plant scientist at the Centre for Ecology & Hydrology at Merlewood, Grange-over-Sands, working on coasts, moors and woodland; also part of a team assessing GB biofuels in the 1980s.
 Since Merlewood he has been involved in the Furness Energy Partnership, Furness Greenways project, Walking for Health, and Baywind Energy Coop at Ulverston, as Board member and currently vice-chair.
 Richard was on the Board of CoopsUK and the Coop College in Manchester and has wide knowledge of cooperative governance.
 He recently joined the trustees of CAfS and has helped found Community Energy Cumbria.
 He will bring his background and enthusiasm to the formation and running of new project groups.

-Caroline specialises in charity project management and development, having over 14 years’ experience developing and delivering sustainability projects, mainly in the field of energy efficiency and renewables.
-Caroline works full time as Programme Manager for Cumbria Action for Sustainability, and has helped co-found Community Energy Cumbria as part of a long term funding strategy and delivery mechanism for the organisation.
+Caroline specialises in charity project management and development, having over 16 years’ experience developing and delivering sustainability projects, mainly in the field of energy efficiency and renewables.
+Caroline also works part time for Cumbria Action for Sustainability, and has helped co-found Community Energy Cumbria as part of a long term funding strategy and delivery mechanism for the organisation.
 Previously the Climate Change Officer for South Lakeland District Council, she developed their carbon management programme driving a 5% annual reduction in CO2 emissions and overseeing the council’s first renewable installation.

 Disclosure Statement Neither Community Energy Cumbria Ltd or its Directors have, at any point, been discharged bankrupt nor disqualified under the Company Directors Disqualification Act 1986 or to an order made under Section 429(b) of the Insolvency Act 1986.